osism/openstack-image-manager/README.md

 * community: set `visibility` to `community`
 * shared: set `visibility` to `shared`
 * private: set `visibility` to `private`

+# Contribute

+To make changes in this repository, open a pull request.
+To prioritize the import of a new image send an email to `support@betacloud.io` with reference to the created pull request.

 # License